Adobe Stock / Fairygodboss Staff

 If you do, in fact, qualify as exempt, you can report that on your W-4 form by leaving box 5 black and writing “EXEMPT” in box 7.
 This will prevent any withholdings from your paycheck.
 But be sure to do your research and 100% verify that you truly are exempt before marking this, as the penalty for making yourself exempt when you aren’t can be pretty steep.

-And for those of you who definitely are not exempt and a wee ticked off that some people get to be — remember that even if a person has a tax-exempt status, that only pertains to income taxes.
-They’re almost certainly still paying another form of tax, like sales tax, property tax, Social Security and Medicare taxes (unless you’re Amish — fun fact), or user taxes on items like gasoline, tobacco, and alcohol.
-So it’s not a totally free ride.
+Remember that even if a person has a tax-exempt status, that only pertains to income taxes.
+They’re almost certainly still paying another form of tax, like sales tax, property tax, Social Security and Medicare taxes, or user taxes on items like gasoline, tobacco, and alcohol.

 "If you itemize your deductions for a taxable year on Form 1040, Schedule A.pdf, Itemized Deductions, you may be able to deduct expenses you paid that year for medical and dental care for yourself, your spouse, and your dependents," according to the IRS.
 "You may deduct only the amount of your total medical expenses that exceed 7.5 percent of your adjusted gross income.
 You figure the amount you're allowed to deduct on Form 1040, Schedule A."